Alternative currencies have been a very popular topic recently with all of the news happening in the economy.

 In fact, social media has directly led to the popularity and growth of the digital currency.

-With cryptocurrency trending on the most popular and best social media platforms, it’s no wonder Bitcoin has come into the spotlight.
+With cryptocurrency trending on the most popular social media platforms, it’s no wonder Bitcoin has come into the spotlight.

 In fact, Facebook is considering cryptocurrency for its own business growth.